Stericated 5-cubes: Coordinates

 The Cartesian coordinates of the vertices of a stericated 5-cube having edge length 2 are all permutations of:

 Images

 The stericated 5-cube is constructed by a sterication operation applied to the 5-cube.

+Dissections

+The stericated 5-cube can be dissected into two tesseractic cupolae and a runcinated tesseract between them.
+This dissection can be seen as analogous to the 4D runcinated tesseract being dissected into two cubic cupolae and a central rhombicuboctahedral prism between them, and also the 3D rhombicuboctahedron being dissected into two square cupolae with a central octagonal prism between them.